twitter-archive/diffy/README.md

-Twitter has decided to shelve open source Diffy project which is built on Twitter's outdated tech stack.
-We are reinventing in this space internally to accommodate newer use cases of Twitter services.
-Based on the internal success of these project, we will evaluate if we want to open source Twitter's future solutions in this space.
+Twitter has decided to archive this project, as it was built on our outdated tech stack, making it unpractical to maintain it in its current form.
+Furthermore, we are reinventing in this space internally to accommodate newer use-cases for validating our services.
+As we mature these new approaches, we will reevaluate how and when to re-release these new solutions as open source software.
+Thank you for your understanding.
 We won't be accepting pull requests or responding to issues for this project anymore.

-This project's original author (and former twitter employee) maintain their own version of this project, called [Opendiffy](https://github.com/opendiffy/diffy).
+Note that @puneetkhanduri, this project's original author and a former Twitter employee maintains their own version of this project, called [Opendiffy](https://github.com/opendiffy/diffy).

 # Diffy